PrismarineJS/mineflayer/docs/tutorial.md

 const mineflayer = require('mineflayer')
 ```

-After this, the `mineflayer` variable can be used to access all the features of Minef#### General tips
+After this, the `mineflayer` variable can be used to access all the features of Mineflayer.

-layer.

 ### Creating a bot